indygreg/zippylog/doc/lua-api.md

 Envelopes can be created in the following manner:

     -- construct a new, empty envelope
-    -- equivalent to the default constructor in C++ e = zippylog.envelope.new()
+    -- equivalent to the default constructor in the C++ API e = zippylog.envelope.new()

 Envelope instances in Lua have the following API: